01732 458799

 There are roughly 26 million homes currently in England.
 It’s projected that a total of 33 million will be needed by 2050 due to the growing population.

 That means a growth of 30% in the next 26 years, with 5% of existing housing expected to be demolished by then.
 This means 80% of the homes in use by 2050 have already been built.
-It’s clear retrofit will play a key role in adapting this housing to make it fit for purpose.
+It’s clear retrofitting will play a key role in adapting this housing to make it fit for purpose.

 PEFORMANCE OF THE AVERAGE UK HOME